- Community Partners

 Abuse in Later Life Grant and Technology Coordinator

-In her role as the Abuse in Later Life Grant and Technology Coordinator for the National Clearinghouse on Abuse in Later Life (NCALL), Sara Mayer provides technical assistance to the grantees of the Office on Violence Against Women (OVW) Abuse in Later Life Project.
+As the Abuse in Later Life Grant and Technology Coordinator for the National Clearinghouse on Abuse in Later Life (NCALL), Sara Mayer provides technical assistance to the grantees of the Office on Violence Against Women (OVW) Abuse in Later Life Project.
 Additionally, she coordinates NCALL's teleconferences and webinars, oversees the NCALL website, and moderates the EA Grantees—OVW Abuse in Later Life Grant recipients listserve.

 National Clearinghouse on Abuse in Later Life,